Make a Donation

 All accepted students must commit to being present from 9:00 a.m.
 Wednesday, December 19, through 11:00 p.m.
 Friday, December 28, 2018.
 No exceptions can be made.

 All participants are required to stay in the housing provided by the New York String Orchestra Seminar: four-person suites at the Wellington Hotel, located one block from Carnegie Hall.

-The New York String Orchestra Seminar Advisory Committee members are Mark Epstein, Fiona Fein, Bart Feller, Theodore Harris, Elisabeth Lorin, Frank Salomon, Linda Strommen, Jani Tree, and Helen Wright.
+The New York String Orchestra Seminar Advisory Committee members are Mark Epstein, Fiona Fein, Bart Feller, Elisabeth Lorin, Frank Salomon, Linda Strommen, and Jani Tree.